 \subsubsection{Dataset}

-Fig. \ref{fig:Data_2D} shows the entire dataset in the stationary environment.
-The value range of each dimension is [0, 1].
-The dataset has six distributions, each of which consist of 15,000 data points.
-In addition, 10\% of uniformly distributed noise data points are added (1,500$\times$6 noise points in total).
-Fig. \ref{fig:Stream} shows the dataset in the non-stationary environment where data points in Fig. \ref{fig:Data_2D} are divided into six streams.
-Each stream is given in sequential order as in streams \#1 to \#6.
-During our experiments, the data points in each dataset are presented to each algorithm only once without pre-processing.
-In the stationary environment, the data points are randomly selected from the entire dataset.
-In the non-stationary environment, the data points are randomly selected from a specific distribution in the dataset, and the cldistributionass is shifted sequentially.
-Since CAE is a clustering algorithm, we use the same data points for training and testing, i.e., an algorithm is trained by all the data points of a dataset and tested by the same data points as the training data.
+Fig. \ref{fig:Data_2D} shows the entire dataset in the stationary environment, where the value range for each dimension is [0, 1].
+The dataset comprises six distributions, each containing 15,000 data points.
+Additionally, 10\% uniformly distributed noise is added, resulting in a total of 1,500$\times$6 noise points.
+Fig. \ref{fig:Stream} shows the dataset in the non-stationary environment, where the data points from Fig. \ref{fig:Data_2D} are divided into six streams, presented sequentially from stream \#1 to \#6.
+During our experiments, each dataset is presented to each algorithm only once without any pre-processing.
+In the stationary environment, data points are randomly sampled from the entire dataset.
+In the non-stationary environment, data points are randomly sampled from a specific distribution, with the class distribution shifting sequentially.
+As CAE is a clustering algorithm, we use the same data points for both training and testing; that is, each algorithm is trained on all data points in the dataset and evaluated using the same set of data.